mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

   XGUI*open_dia_coord_dir_text.value: *.cor

   !
 These are the default filenames in the open file menu.
   !
-Leave blank where you don’t want a default.
+Leave blank where you don't want a default.
   !
-Don’t set default filenames for both base and network!!!
+Don't set default filenames for both base and network!!!

   XGUI*file_select_dia_command_text.value:
   XGUI*file_select_dia_change_text.value: